On big Ramsey degrees for binary free amalgamation classes

 Recall that if $\c{L}$ is a relational language, an $\c{L}$-structure $\b{F}$ is called \emph{irreducible} if every $a\neq b\in \b{F}$ is contained in some non-trivial relation.
 If $\c{F}$ is some set of finite irreducible $\c{L}$-structures, then $\mathrm{Forb}(\c{F})$ denotes the class of finite $\c{L}$-structures which do not embed any member of $\c{F}$.
 We can assume that the members of $\c{F}$ are pair-wise non-embeddable.
 The class $\mathrm{Forb}(\c{F})$ is always a \fr class, and in fact satisfies a stronger form of the amalgamation property called \emph{free amalgamation}.
-This means that given an amalgamation problem $f\colon \b{A}\to \b{B}$ and $g\colon \b{A}\to \b{C}$, we can find a solution $r\colon \b{B}\to \b{D}$ and $s\colon \b{C}\to \b{D}$ satisfying the following. \begin{enumerate} \item $\b{D} = \im{r}\cup \im{s}$, \item $\im{r}\cap \im{s} = \im{r\circ f} = \im{g\circ s}$, \item Whenever $a\neq b\in \b{D}$ is contained in a non-trivial relation, we either have $\{a, b\}\subseteq \im{r}$ or $\{a, b\}\subseteq \im{s}$. \end{enumerate} Conversely, every \fr free amalgamation class is of the form $\mathrm{Forb}(\c{F})$ for some set of finite irreducible $\c{L}$-structures.
+This means that given an amalgamation problem $f\colon \b{A}\to \b{B}$ and $g\colon \b{A}\to \b{C}$, we can find a solution $r\colon \b{B}\to \b{D}$ and $s\colon \b{C}\to \b{D}$ satisfying the following. \begin{enumerate} \item $\b{D} = \im{r}\cup \im{s}$. \item $\im{r}\cap \im{s} = \im{r\circ f} = \im{g\circ s}$. \item Whenever $a\neq b\in \b{D}$ is contained in a non-trivial relation, we either have $\{a, b\}\subseteq \im{r}$ or $\{a, b\}\subseteq \im{s}$. \end{enumerate} Conversely, every \fr free amalgamation class is of the form $\mathrm{Forb}(\c{F})$ for some set of finite irreducible $\c{L}$-structures.
 We remark that $\c{F}$ can be infinite.
-Our main theorem is the following. \begin{theorem*} Let $\c{L}$ be a finite binary relational language, and suppose $\c{K} = \mathrm{Forb}(\c{F})$ for a finite set $\c{F}$ of finite, irreducible $\c{L}$-structures.
-Then $\c{K}$ has finite big Ramsey degrees. \end{theorem*} The structure of our proof is broadly similar to Dobrinen's.
-In section \ref{Sec:CodeTree}, we define a notion of coding tree, and our Theorems \ref{Thm:HL} and \ref{Thm:Milliken} are the analogues of the Halpern-L\"{a}uchli and Milliken theorems that we need.
-The key difference between \cite{Dob0} and \cite{Dob} and what we do here is that our notion of coding tree is greatly simplified.
-Whereas the ``strong coding trees'' in \cite{Dob0} and \cite{Dob} have levels dedicated individually to splitting and coding, our trees always split and always code.
-In fact, the underlying tree is just $k^{< \omega}$ for some $k< \omega$, and the ``coding tree" is simply the assignment of one coding node and one unary predicate to each level.
-This in turn reduces the complexity of the forcing argument.
-It would be interesting to try to remove the forcing entirely.
+Our main theorem is the following, which can be thought of as the binary case of an ``infinitary Ne\v{s}et\v{r}il--R\"odl theorem." \begin{theorem*} Let $\c{L}$ be a finite binary relational language, and suppose $\c{K} = \mathrm{Forb}(\c{F})$ for a finite set $\c{F}$ of finite, irreducible $\c{L}$-structures.
+Then $\c{K}$ has finite big Ramsey degrees. \end{theorem*} The restriction that $\c{F}$ be finite is essential in our proof; it is possible that the conclusion of the theorem fails whenever $\c{F}$ is infinite, and hopefully this can be investigated in future work.

-Even in the binary setting, the methods here seem to be unable to handle general free amalgamation classes.
 Indeed, Sauer \cite{Sauer} has shown that some free amalgamation classes of directed graphs do not have finite big Ramsey degrees.